ivan-the-terrible/mssqlserver-adf-mapping/README.md

 The above two will require Python and NodeJS.

+## ENV Values

+PIPELINE_DIR needs to be set to the directory of whatever ADF pipelines you'd like to parse.
+Typically ADF's version control has the name of the repo and then a directory called pipeline.

+If you need to create extra output, set DEBUG="True".

 ## Logic

 By running the queries within `queries.sql`, you can retrieve and export CSV data found in the `data` directory that lists the MS SQL Server's tables, views, and stored procedures.